Skip Navigation LinksHome : ANSI Z10

 American National Standard Institute (ANSI)/American Society of Safety Professional (ASSP) Z-10

-Scope: ANSI/ASSP Z10.0, Occupational Health and Safety Management Systems (OHSMS), is a voluntary consensus standard providing a framework for management system principles and guidelines for occupational health and safety (OHS) among American organizations.
-It uses recognized management system principles in order to be compatible with quality and environmental management system standards such as ISO 9001, ISO 14001 and ISO 45001.
-ANSI/ASSP Z10.0 focuses primarily on the strategic levels of policy and the processes to effectively carry out the policy.
+ANSI/ASSP Z10.0, Occupational Health and Safety Management Systems (OHSMS), is a voluntary consensus standard providing a framework for management system principles and guidelines for occupational health and safety (OHS) among American organizations.
+It uses recognized management system principles to be compatible with quality and environmental management system standards such as International Organization for Standardization (ISO) 9001, ISO 14001 and ISO 45001.
+ANSI/ASSP Z10.0 focuses the strategic levels of policy and the processes to effectively carry out the policy.

-ANSI/ASSP Z10.0 establishes OHSMS criteria with a primary goal aimed at helping reduce the risk of occupational injuries, illnesses, and fatalities to improve worker health and safety.
+ANSI/ASSP Z10.0 establishes OHSMS criteria aimed at helping reduce the risk of occupational injuries, illnesses, and fatalities to improve worker health and safety.
 ANSI/ASSP Z10.0 follows the Plan-Do-Check-Act process of continuous improvement and serves as an effective way for organizations to improve OHS performance.

-Potential benefits: Keep in mind your organization may already have many or at least some elements of a management system in place.
-However, it maybe informal and focused primarily on traditional OHS compliance programs only.
-A formal OHSMS can help integrate and focus key OHSMS elements into key business lines and organizational operations where they may be missing and help drive the overall organization further down the path of continual improvement.
-Sections of Z10 parallel the high level structure of ISO 45001.
+Potential benefits: An organization may already have some elements of a management system in place.
+However, the system and its elements may be informal and focused primarily on traditional OHS compliance programs.
+A formal OHSMS integrates specific OHSMS elements into key business practices and organizational operations where they may be missing and/or help drive the overall organization further down the path of continual improvement.
+Sections of Z10 parallel the high-level structure of ISO 45001.

 ANSI Z10 Sections